TIBSOVO (ivosidenib tablets) monotherapy was studied in patients with difficult-to-treat AML1

 - 58% of those who achieved CR or CRh (7/12) were in remission at 12 months after initiating treatment2

-TIBSOVO monotherapy enabled strong and rapid responses1,2
+TIBSOVO enabled strong and rapid responses1,2

 Time to response in patients who achieved CR or CRh